DashboardCode/BsMultiSelect/README.md

 1. There is a possibility to use plugin without CSS file/rules (means, without `BsMultiSelect.(s)css`) but adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.

-2. If you are building your project CSS file form SASS then use `useCssPatcch=false` mode and link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
+2. If you are building your project CSS file form SASS then use `useCssPatch=false` mode and link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
 SCSS file utilize your Bootstrap theme variables.
 Other use case is traditional (not involving SASS): copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.

 BsMultiSelect follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to represent a BS team's modern plugin's **boilerplate**.
 Supports all Bootsrap component features: pre/append buttons, custom validation, [form validation](https://dashboardcode.github.io/BsMultiSelect/snippetFormValidation.html).
 Additionally supports [RTL](https://dashboardcode.github.io/BsMultiSelect/snippetRtl.html).